NxPKG/khulnasoft-docs/content/api-shield/security/schema-validation/_index.md

 Schema Validation allows you to check if incoming traffic complies with a previously supplied API schema.
 When you provide an API schema or select from a list of learned schema, API Shield creates rules for incoming traffic from the schema definitions.
 These rules define which traffic is allowed and which traffic gets logged or blocked.

-Cloudflare has recently launched Schema Validation 2.0.
+Khulnasoft has recently launched Schema Validation 2.0.
 For help configuring the previous version of Schema Validation for one or more hosts using the dashboard, refer to [Configure Classic Schema Validation](/api-shield/reference/classic-schema-validation/).
 You can make changes to your Classic Schema Validation settings but you cannot add any new schemas.

 You can migrate to Schema Validation 2.0 manually by uploading your schemas to the new system, or you can wait for a future release where we will add an easy migrate option per-schema.